Updated: 6/21/2021 | Red Flags to Help Identify an Abusive Person

 An abuser’s reactions to things will start to seem abnormal.
 An abuser will get angry if the woman is “late” coming back from an appointment.
 They may ask a ton of questions to probe into the victim’s life.

-Constantly questions who you spend your time with, what you did/wore/said, where you went.
-Makes you ask permission to do certain things.
+They may make you ask permission to do certain things that seem totally normal.
 Acts like you don’t have the ability to make good decisions.
 Hides controlling behavior by pretending to be concerned for your safety.

 An abuser will often pressure someone to make a commitment after a very short amount of time.
 This can be done through “love bombing,” a tactic used by abusers to get what they want from their victims in a short amount of time.

 The abuser comes on quickly, claiming that it was “love at first sight” or that they have found their “soul mate” or “twin flame” and will tell the victim flattering things such as, “You’re the only person I love,” and “You are different from the rest.”

 Abusers may often want to move in together quickly so that they can use their victims.